 ,

-Israel’s Declaration of Independence defends the right of Jews to the land, invoking the ancient connection between the people of Israel and the land of Israel going back to biblical times.
-But does Ben-Gurion’s Declaration conform to biblical thought?
+Israel’s Declaration of Independence defends the Jews’ right to establish a state by invoking their connection to the land going back to biblical times.
+Does this declaration conform to biblical thought?

 Prof.